 Maternal and newborn health

-Obstetric complications could be avoided if mothers were attended at birth by skilled health professionals, and if essential supplies, equipment and facilities were available.
-And yet, half of all births in the region occur without the support of a skilled birth attendant.
+Many maternal deaths could be avoided if mothers were attended at birth by skilled health professionals, and if essential supplies, equipment and facilities were available.
+Yet, more than half of all births in the region take place without the support of a skilled birth attendant.
 In Ethiopia, for example, 90 percent of women deliver their babies without the help of any trained health professional.

 UNICEF in action